redis/redis-io/views/documentation.md

 Books
 ---

-@tnm, @pnoordhuis, and @antirez are writing a Redis book for O'Reilly that will be available in a few months.
+@pnoordhuis and @antirez are writing a Redis book for O'Reilly that will be available in a few months.

 Sponsors
 ---